Dee Dee Bridgewater: Biography

 Her album Red Earth, released in 2007, features Africa-inspired themes and contributions by numerous musicians from Mali.
 She performed at the San Francisco Jazz Festival (2007).
 On December 8, 2007, she performed with the Terence Blanchard Quintet at the John F. Kennedy Center for the Performing Arts in Washington, D.C.
-She tours frequently, including overseas gigs around the world.
-October 16, 2009, found her opening the Shanghai JZ Jazz Festival, in which she sang tunes associated with Ella Fitzgerald, along with Ellington compositions and other jazz standards.
+She tours frequently throughout the world.
+October 16, 2009, found her opening the Shanghai JZ Jazz Festival, in which she sang tunes associated with Ella Fitzgerald along with Ellington compositions and other jazz standards.